 Third Street Tavern

-Opened just last summer in the former Cantina space, Third Street Tavern combines a cozy traditional tavern vibe – classic bar games, a relaxed atmosphere, a menu of delicious and nostalgia-inducing pub grub – with some nifty new tweaks, like several retro arcade cabinets (NBA Jam, Galaga and more) just waiting for you to post the latest high score.
+Third Street Tavern combines a cozy traditional tavern vibe – classic bar games, a relaxed atmosphere and a menu of pub grub – with some nifty new tweaks, like several retro arcade cabinets (NBA Jam, Galaga and more) just waiting for you to post the latest high score.
 It's a corner bar – just done up for the Downtown atmosphere.

 It's no lie: Truth Lounge, taking the place of the former Valhalla on Old World Third Street, houses a comfortable, club-like vibe.
 The hangout features a menu of tasty cocktails, brews and food items – and when it comes to atmosphere, the spot hosts regular DJ sets to keep the energy high and the mood chill.